18 Training Activities and Games: Best Ideas and Examples

 Training video example

-With iSpring Suite, you have plenty of opportunities to create training videos: whether they’re screencasts, video lectures, or even picture-in-picture videos that include your talking head footage and presentation slides.
-You can take a look at one of them here:
+With iSpring Suite, you have plenty of opportunities to create training videos: they can be screencasts, video lectures, or even picture-in-picture videos that include talking head footage and presentation slides.
+You can take a look at one here:

 5. Role-play simulations

-Role-play simulations bring the concept of learning by doing to a virtual environment, giving employees a chance to practice real-world scenarios.
-They can be held during face-to-face training and led by an instructor, but eLearning simulations allow learners to navigate different situations at their own pace and explore the consequences of their choices in a controlled manner.
+Simulations bring the concept of learning by doing to a virtual environment, giving employees an opportunity to practice real-world scenarios.
+Being one of the most popular, effective, and fun activities for training sessions, they are also very adaptable and can be held during face-to-face training and led by an instructor, but eLearning simulations allow learners to navigate different situations at their own pace and explore the consequences of their choices in a controlled manner.

 In essence, it’s a safe-to-fail environment for trainees, especially those in sales and retail, to elevate their communication skills without jeopardizing a sale or your organization’s reputation.